 - OAM system via a PDU session or PDN connection (based on implementation).

-Editor's note: It is FFS if new 5QI/QCI needs to be defined for the OAM traffic.
+NOTE: The 5GC, e.g. SMF, may detect that a PDU session for the IAB-UE is for the OAM system access, e.g. by checking the DNN and/or configuration.
+It is up to the operator configuration to choose whether to use 1 or multiple QoS flows for OAM traffic and the appropriate QoS parameters, e.g. using QCI=6 for software downloading, and QCI=80 with signalled higher priority or a pre-configured QCI for alarm or control traffic.

 The IAB-node MT can connect to 5GC over NR (SA mode) or connect to EPC (EN-DC mode).
 The UE connecting to the IAB-node can operate in the same or different modes than the IAB-node as defined in TS 38.401 [42].